Title IX Information for Faculty

 - All parties involved are treated with dignity and respect throughout the resolution process.

 The Office of Title IX and Civil Rights Compliance often receives requests from faculty members for information about Title IX and university policy to include on course syllabi.
 The Office of Title IX and Civil Rights Compliance suggests that faculty use the following language for this purpose:

 Individuals who may have experienced harassment, discrimination, or an incident of discrimination under Title IX (sexual assault, sexual harassment, dating violence, stalking, sex discrimination, or pregnancy discrimination) are encouraged to contact the Office of Title IX and Civil Rights Compliance at 402-280-3189 or firstname.lastname@example.org to make a report or learn more about support services available on campus.

 Faculty members are required under Creighton policy to report Title IX incidents to the Office of Title IX and Civil Rights Compliance to ensure compliance with federal law, and to maintain the safety of the campus community and its members.
 For more information, please visit the Office of Title IX and Civil Rights Compliance.

-Students with documented disabilities or those who are pregnant may request accommodations from Disability Services.
-For more information, contact 402-280-2166 or visit the Disability Services page.
+Students with documented disabilities or those who are pregnant may request accommodations from Student Accessibility Services.
+For more information, contact 402.280.2166 or visit the Student Accessibility Services page.

 Creighton University offers free, confidential support to students.